 Description: This course engages students in the careful reading and analysis of literature from several genres and periods.
 Students will read titles of literary merit, interpret and evaluate the works, participate in group discussion, and complete extensive writing assignments.
-It should be understood that this course is the equivalent of a college level course.
-Information about AP courses, testing and college credit can be found on page 8 of this curriculum guide.
+This course is the equivalent of a college level course.
+Information about AP courses, testing and college credit can be found on page 7 of this curriculum guide.